DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 out.
 ‘Even those small containers you keep the sandwich meats in were still there’, one of the audience members recalled.

-![Figure 3.
-The staff restaurant on the top floor as photographed during one of Urban Resort's exploratory visits to the building in 2007.](media/image5.png)
+![The staff restaurant on the top floor as photographed during one of Urban Resort's exploratory visits to the building in 2007.](media/image5.png)